Chaga (Inonotus obliquus).

 Chaga contains chaga acid (that brown color of chaga tea), fiber, phytosterols (regulates cholesterol and prevents tumors), silica, iron, calcium, magnesium, zinc, copper and lots of potassium.

-Chaga improves resistance to stress, increases bioelectrical activity in the brain, lowers the blood pressure.
+Chaga improves resistance to stress, increases bioelectrical activity in the brain, lowers the blood pressure, anti-inflammatory.
 It has been recommended after strokes as restorative agent.

 No more pain